AudreyKj/covid19-app/README.md

 ![screenshot](screenshot_1.png)
 ![screenshot](screenshot_2.png)

-This React app enables users to express their feelings about the COVID-19 outbreak and browse through others' submissions.<br /> <br />
+In this React app, users share their personal experiences of the COVID-19 outbreak and browse through others' submissions.<br /> <br />
 This project's intention is to collect personal, emotional, yet global, perspectives on the situation.
 When all this is over, I hope that it could serve as a digital archive reminding us of this very strange time.